devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ### In the beginning

-* Copy the previous years CFP, make any changes for the new theme from Core
+* Copy the previous year's CFP and make any changes for the new theme from Core
 * Verify that the CFP software is ready from Global Core
 * Start discussing with the Venue team to verify options if the venue has changed for workshops and breakout spaces